Learn more about how to troubleshoot issues with DNSSEC.

 Below is an example of how dnsviz.net will display incorrect delegation when no valid DNSKEY records are provided by the authoritative nameserver to match the DS record published by the TLD nameserver:

-Viewing the DNSSEC Chain of Trust with Dig
+View the DNSSEC chain of trust with Dig

 .com at the root server level.
-DNSSEC root keys are distributed to DNS clients to complete the trust chain.
+DNSSEC root keys are distributed to DNS clients to complete the chain of trust.

 When DNSSEC is enabled, a